wwhtrbbtt/pyRFSB/readme.md

 - /emojis - see all available emojis
 - /commands - see all available commands

+	(only temporary)
+- /setsignature <newSignature> - change your signature
+- /togglelog - toggle if you wanna log all messages into a text file
+- /toggledebug - toggle debug mode

 ## What are the limitations?

 There are a few small limitations.